FrankSansC/acast_dl/README.md

 # acast_dl.py

-The purpose of this script is to XXX
+The purpose of this script is to easily download podcast files from Acast for offline listening.

+## Limitations

+- this script is currently a wip and has been tested with only a very little set of podcast feeds
+- this script only support `.mp3` files

 ## AI usage